-- filing with the Secretary of the Company a notice of revocation; - sending in another duly executed proxy bearing a later date; or - attending the meeting and casting your vote in person.
+- filing with the Secretary of the Company a notice of revocation; - sending in another duly executed proxy bearing a later date; or - attending the Annual Meeting live via the internet and casting your vote by following the procedures described under the heading "How do I attend and vote shares at the Annual Meeting?" above.

-For purposes of submitting your vote online, you may change your vote until 11:59 p.m.
-Eastern Time on May 23, 2018.
+For purposes of submitting your vote online before the Annual Meeting, you may change your vote until 11:59 p.m. eastern time on May 19, 2020.
 At this this deadline, the last vote submitted will be the vote that is counted.